How to Prevent Carpenter Bee Damage

 You may also notice sawdust or wood shavings around the holes.
 Another sign of a carpenter bee problem is the presence of the bees.
 As mentioned, they are large, black bees, and can often be seen flying around the area where they are nesting.

 How to Get Rid of Carpenter Bees

-1) Get a professional inspection.
-It doesn’t take much time and doesn’t cost a lot of money, but a professional inspector can save you thousands.
+- Get a professional inspection.
+An inspection by a professional doesn’t take much time or money.
+In the long-run, though, it can save you thousands of dollars.
 Professionals know where to look and what to look for, often finding problems the average person might miss.

 - Insist on a two-step carpenter bee extermination process.
 The first step involves killing the adults.
 The second takes care of eliminating the larva.
 If you kill the adults and seal the hole, the larva will eventually hatch and bore escape holes to get out of the gallery.

 - Make sure your carpenter bee exterminator seals the holes with steel wool so that other bees and bests can’t reopen the holes.
 Make sure a surface treatment is applied to the infestation site and other sites at risk for infestation to prevent future problems.
 Schedule regular inspections to make sure the carpenter bees do not come back

 Preventing carpenter bee damage to your New York home is essential to maintain its integrity and prevent costly repairs.
 Regular maintenance, sealing gaps and cracks, pressure-treated or painted wood, bee traps, and professional pest control are all effective ways to prevent carpenter bees from nesting and causing damage.
 If you suspect that you have a carpenter bee infestation, it’s important to take action as soon as possible to prevent further damage.